MattRonan/StackPedal/README.md

 - #4 wood screws, Lowes, 2 x packs of 8: $3.00

 Total cost if you have to buy all of these things is $46.32.
 But the per pedal cost is a maximum of $17.04, which goes down more if you buy a bigger pack of screws, a bigger sheet of plastic, etc.

-TODO LIST:
--don't double cut mcu pockets.
--how can we export a pdf with the correct mm dimensions automatically, regardless of display size?
--real time pedal variable editing.
-Would require saving to a txt file and pulling variables from there, instead of from the sketch.